-This grant is expected to generate thousands of cooperative SNPs along with the driven mechanisms for complex diseases and disease comorbidity.
+This methodology is expected to identify thousands of cooperative SNPs along with the driven mechanisms for complex diseases and disease comorbidity.
 We will also validate the top relationships in a large volume database consisting of both phenotype and genotype data at single patient level.
-The contribution of this project will be significant because it will greatly enhance our understanding causal mechanisms of disease and comorbidity by leveraging both genetics and biological mechanisms.
+This project will make a significant contribution to our understanding of causal mechanisms of disease and comorbidity by leveraging both genetics and biological mechanisms.
 The cooperative mechanisms among SNPs have been reported recently for correlated SNPs, but the mechanisms for independent SNPs are yet to be understood.
-Also, genetics have changed our view of disease classification, such as metabolic syndrome, but how it relates to complex disease comorbidity is only reported in a few diseases [ref].
-On successful completion of this project, the understanding to both genetic mechanisms for individual complex disease and disease comorbidity will be greatly refreshed.
-More importantly, the validated results of this project can serve as biomarkers for disease diagnoses and disease progression with better accuracy than their individual ones.
-These results will also allow for new invention ways at the downstream genes of key causal cooperative SNPs, which prospectively improve the health care.
+Moreover, genetics have changed our view of disease classification, such as metabolic syndrome, but how it relates to complex disease comorbidity is only reported in a few diseases [ref].
+On successful completion of this project, the understanding of both genetic mechanisms for individual complex disease and disease comorbidity will be greatly increased.
+More importantly, the validated results of this project will provide new biomarkers for disease diagnoses and disease progression with better accuracy than current biomarkers based on additive effects of SNPs.
+These results will allow for new invention ways at the downstream genes of key causal cooperative SNPs, which prospectively improve the health care.
 Finally, this project will provide generalized approaches for data integration, big data analysis, and translational medicine, which fit well with NIH recent prompted directions.

 Innovation

 With the advance of many high-throughput techniques, the barriers of biological and biomedicine diseases lie on effective and efficient data integration, rather than data generation itself.
 The integration demand not only arises from multiple scale assays of a single project like ENCODE and The Cancer Genome Atlas (TCGA), but also from knowledge integration from several projects such as GWAS, eQTL, and ENCODE.
-Multiple factor analysis has been employed and referred in developing many novel mathematical methods [ref] but has only recently used in data integration of multiple scale data [ref].
+Multiple factor analysis has provided a framework for many successful(?) mathematical methods [ref] but has only recently used in data integration of multiple scale data [ref].
 The advance inspires and facilitates the novel application of multiple factor analysis for SNP epistatic analysis.
 Also, the combination of multiple factor analysis and machine learning techniques, such as K-nearest neighbor and clustering, is novel.
-Furthermore, the method combining multiple factor analysis and clustering techniques is not only applicable to the epistatic analysis, but also general enough for other omics data integration for an variety of applications, such as disease subtype identification, signature pathway analysis, and prognosis and survival analysis.
+Furthermore, the method combining multiple factor analysis and clustering techniques is not only applicable to the epistatic analysis, but also general enough for other omics data integration for a variety of applications, such as disease subtype identification, signature pathway analysis, and prognosis and survival analysis.
 We will open the source codes of the algorithms for potential applications of this integrative approach.
 In term of the epistatic underpinnings of complex disease and comorbidity, the integrative analysis of functional data in ENCODE can dramatically reduce the search space and facilitate the future intervention, thus is novel as well.
 Finally, the systematically investigation of causal biological mechanisms for complex disease comorbidity is also novel both conceptually and technically.